gerasimosmichalitsianos/maryland_legislature_emails/README.md

 ###### GENERAL DESCRIPTION: Maryland Legislature Emails

-    It is the right of the people of any U.S. State, territory, province, etc. to petition their elected representatives for a regress of grievances.
+    It is the right of the people of any U.S. State, territory, province, etc. to petition their elected representatives for a redress of grievances.
+One way to do this is through email.

     This simple Perl program parses the two websites containing the emails for members of the Maryland Senate and the Maryland House of Delegates, dumping these to the terminal (console) or file.
 The output is comma-delimited.
 By passing in either "file" or "console" at the command line, the user may specify to have those emails written to the console or to a simple text file.
     The output can simply be copied and pasted into common email services (e.g. gmail) to email all the members of the legislature at-once.

     It is expected you will have Perl 5 installed, and that this program will be run in a Linux or UNIX-like command-line environment.